 Trekking in Nepal along the Manaslu circuit will be an extremely rewarding experience.
 The trekking starts from Aarughat.
 It is a small town of Gorkha on the bank of Budhigandaki river expands on both side of the river, while the next edge lies on Dhading.
 The Aarughat has enough settlement of tea-houses and shopping facilities.
 You can recall some trekking gears if you miss some from Kathmandu.
 Earlier Nepal and Tibet had barter trade system through the same trail.

-You will indulge with the full splendor of the Manaslu regions natural beauty, offering you unsurpassed views of the Manaslu sanctuary.
-While you are on Manaslu trekking will have the opportunity to interact with a cirque of awe-inspiring peaks over 6500 meters, including the awesome Manaslu Himal and Ganesh Himal.
-The journey starts unfolding with the majestic views of ancient oak and rhododendron forest, and terraced fields of rice and millet, water falls, and the world of snow and ice.
-The trekking trail starts from Aarughat, a small town of Gorkha district, and follows the ancient salt-trading route along the Budhi Gandaki River.
+You will indulge with the full splendor of the Manaslu regions natural beauty, offering unsurpassed views of the Manaslu sanctuary.
+Manaslu Trekking will give an opportunity to interact with a long range of awe-inspiring peaks over 6500 meters, including the awesome Manaslu and Ganesh Himal.
+The journey starts unfolding with the majestic views of ancient oak and rhododendron forest, and terraced fields of rice and millet, along with breathtaking views of waterfalls.

 Round the Year